 - Graduate diploma - Disciplinary graduate diplomas provide an opportunity to acquire additional academic credentials at the graduate level without committing to a full master’s program.
 These programs allow students to expand on their knowledge of a particular discipline and may also be used for professional development within their careers.

-- MA – The focus of the MA program is applied economics.
-The thesis option involves courses and a thesis and can be completed in two years, while the course option involves courses and a research essay and can be completed in one year.
+- MA – Although building on strong theoretical foundations, the focus of the MA program is applied economics.
+The course route, which can be completed in one year, involves two semesters of courses and a research essay.
+The thesis option involves courses and a dissertation and can be completed in two years.

 Minimum admission requirements

 - Graduate diploma, MA – Bachelor's degree (minimum second class) in economics or a closely related field (international graduate students are strongly encouraged to submit a valid GRE score report)